 What Trucking And Heavy Vehicle Matters Does The Heavy Vehicle National Law Deal With?

-What Tasks Will The National Heavy Vehicle Regulator Assist Me With?
+What Tasks Will The National Heavy Vehicle Regulator help Me With?

 Are Any Trucking And Heavy Vehicle Matters Still The Responsibility Of The State Authorities?

-The State and Territory authorities have maintained responsibility for some aspects of trucking and heavy vehicle operations.
+The state and territory authorities have maintained responsibility for some aspects of trucking and heavy vehicle operations.
+These include:

 Who Enforces The Heavy Vehicle National Law?

-The Heavy Vehicle National Law is enforced by the State or Territory authority in which the breach occurred.
-In NSW this means that the RMS (RTA) is responsible for bring proceedings for breaches of the National Law.
+HVNL is enforced by the state or territory authority in which the breach occurred.
+In NSW this means RMS is responsible for bringing proceedings for HVNL breaches.

-Prosecutions for offences under the Heavy Vehicle National Law will be dealt with in the Courts of the State or Territory where the offence occurred.
-This means that the rules of Court and the criminal justice system of that State or Territory will apply.
+Prosecutions for offences under HVNL will be dealt with in the courts of the state or territory where the offence occurred.
+This means that the rules of court and the criminal justice system of that state or territory will apply.
 This means that there can be some differences in the way offences can be dealt with between jurisdictions.

 What Happens If I Am Charged With The Same Offence In Different States?

-Sometimes a single breach of the Heavy Vehicle National Law will occur over more than one participating State or Territory.
-In these cases, the person can only be prosecuted in one State or Territory for that single offence.
+Sometimes a single breach of HVNL will occur over more than one participating state or territory.
+In these cases, the person can only be prosecuted in one state or territory for that single offence.